LogtalkDotOrg/logtalk3/README.md

 PDF, ePub, and Texinfo versions of the Logtalk Handbook can be downloaded from:

 https://logtalk.org/documentation.html

-The [RELEASE_NOTES.md](RELEASE_NOTES.md) file contains descriptions of all Logtalk updates since the first public version.
-Please check it if you are upgrading from a previous Logtalk version.

 The API documentation for the core, library, tools, and contributions is provided in HTML format and can be found in the [docs](docs/) directory and